Tip Calculator guide

 How to use the Tip Calculator

 The Tip Calculator is for quick bill math.
 It helps you compare tip percentages and split the estimated total between people.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Tip Calculator